TomNWilson/ics4u-coding-challenge-the-trees/README.md

 * You must make a significant connection to:
     1. Creative coding(explaining to the class how they can incorporate this into their workflow as a learner of technology)
     2. One research article that connects to computer science.
-    3. One aspect of emerging technology that is highlighted and briefly touched uppn.
+    3. One aspect of emerging technology that is highlighted and briefly touched upon.